juandagilc/DAO-MaxMSP-Pd/README.md

 - [**windowvec~**](windowvec~) multiplies the incoming signal with a Hann window (raised cosine wave).

 # Clone
-To clone this repository, run the following commands in the terminal:
+You can run the following commands in the terminal to clone this repository and to checkout the version of the Max and Pd SDKs that were used to build all the projects:
 ```
 git clone https://github.com/juandagilc/DAO-MaxMSP-Pd.git
 cd DAO-MaxMSP-Pd/